MherMatevosyan/Python_basic_maths/README.md

 # Python_basic_maths
-some basic math functions for data analysis
+Some basic math functions for data analysis